Skip to main content

 A few months later, in October 1643, Shahjanabad

-One day a letter arrived from Bundi.
+One day, a letter arrived from Bundi.
 It was addressed to the Begum Sahib and had no royal seals.
 She was on her way to the mosque when the messenger handed her the letter.
 She had gulped.
 Tried to take it with no shaking of her hand or a smile on her lips.
 The beating of her heart scared her.
 The eunuchs were trained to listen even to their thoughts.
 She ordered her bearers to travel to the most secluded part of the fort.
 She sat on a palki that once belonged to Empress Noor Jehan.
-Sitting away from the eyes of the Zenana she opened the letter.
+Sitting away from the eyes of the Zenana, she opened the letter.
 The handwriting seemed a little shaky as he wrote that he was fine.
 He was at home in Bundi for the Holi before being summoned to Kandahar.
-His sons were growing up; in his war and travel, he had missed their childhood.
+His sons were growing up; during his war and travel, he had missed their childhood.
 He also had a daughter.
 “Will the Begum Sahib care to bless her with a name?”
 Jahanara’s heart sank.
 It was like someone had stabbed her heart and left it to bleed.
 She knew he had marriages, alliances, and children of his own.
 Yet, when he talked of them, she felt empty.
 A name for his daughter?
 She sighed.
 On the ridge was a lone magpie, singing a song.
 Wasn’t a lone magpie a sign of bad luck?
 She shivered.

 “As I fought with my battle wounds, war after war, I had no desire to return home.
-My wives and children would always be taken care of, I may sound cold here, but I hadn’t found them reason enough not to die for my causes.
+My wives and children would always be taken care of.
+I may sound cold here, but I hadn’t found them reason enough not to die for my causes.
 But this time…” Jahanara’s throat was dry as she read.
-“This time… I had been injured but I wished to live, I wished to fight and return to camp.
+“This time… I had been injured, but I wished to live, I wished to fight and return to camp.
 To write another letter.”
 A lone tear drop blurred her vision “For had you been the Samyogita of Kanauj, I would have liked to fight for you like Prithvi.”
 Jahanara Begum held the letter tightly to her chest and let out silent tears.

 All these years, she had wished for a love, a love like this, and when it came, she could not gather the courage to extend her hand.
 She saw bloodshed, she saw fear.
-And with a heavy heart, she had written him a formal reply carefully choosing her words, suggesting a name for his daughter and omitting any sign of feelings, or reciprocating his.
+And with a heavy heart, she had written him a formal reply, carefully choosing her words, suggesting a name for his daughter and omitting any sign of feelings or reciprocating his.
 No reply came except for gratitude in the royal seal.

 Around January 1644

 But it was not to be.
-For, that night, she had heard the Khan speak of her to Rahim.
+For that night, she had heard the Khan speak of her to Rahim.
 Speak of possessing her from the heretic prince and rising in power, to help Aurangzeb.
 She had sunk down at the fountain of the Anguri Bagh and hid her tears in the splashes of water on her face.
 They have linked her to several men, from the singer-boy Dulera to the kings of several states who enjoyed Dara's friendship.
 Did men never honour women?

 26th March 1644, Red Fort, Delhi

-"By contracting her dress, fire has acquired such dignity that angels may well make their rosaries of sparks" ~ Karim
+"By contracting her dress, fire has acquired such dignity that angels may well make their rosaries of sparks" ~ Karim.

 She was listening to Dulera sing.
 His voice enchanted her.
 How beautifully his voice reflected emotions.
 The dirty serpents of politics called him her lover.
 He had no pedigree.
 Jahanara Begum respected his art.
 But love?
 Her soul had always belonged to one warrior knight.
-This they didn’t know.
+This, they didn’t know.
 Shah Jahan hated Aurangzeb for his ways.
 Over the years, under the influence of Dara and Jahanara, he had learned to love all religions.
 Aurangzeb was called the white serpent by her father.
 This rift between them disturbed Jahanara.
 She was watching her mother’s family fall apart slowly.
 She felt guilty.

 Shah Jahan left his darbar to be with his beloved child.
 As Jahanara lay unconscious for several days in her room, numerous doctors and fakirs tried their best to save her.
 The emperor gave away alms and prayed at Ajmer.
 When Jahanara opened her eyes after countless days, she was happy to find all her siblings together, worried, and standing by her bedside.
 Aurangzeb and Shuja left the next morning.
 Her sisters stayed by her.
 Dara informed her that he had left the war to the Rajputs and rushed to her side.
 The jealous Roshanara had tears in her eyes.
 She had seen the worried faces of her brothers.
 She had felt a sense of unending happiness.
 Not all the love was lost between them.
 It took her six months to stand on her feet again.
 She decided to visit Ajmer to thank the Almighty.
 Shah Jahan decided to build a Jama Masjid in her honour.